 When I've actually felt fine in my life, I don't give one or two-word statements.
 I tell stories.
 I crack jokes.
 Conversations feel effortless.
 I now know that terse remarks are big indicators that I'm not doing well.
 And my loved ones knew it, too.

 3. You're feeling physically and emotionally drained all the time

 The body knows when it's not living in an authentic way.
 Whenever I've "worn a mask," my energy levels fall dramatically.
 It may not happen right away, but it always happens.

 Living in the moment and being authentic feels effortless.
 Pretending to be happy, or simply pretending to be something I'm not, is like being forced to play a familiar song on an instrument I've never used before.
 Sure, with enough practice it can be done, but it's much better to approach the task with intention and diligence, not because I'm forced to do it.

-Why You Shouldn't Pretend to Be Happy (Or Anything)
+How to Pretend to Be Happy: Why You Shouldn't Pretend to Be Happy

 We live in a world that wants people to be "always on" and ready to go.
 Life is fast-paced, and if you're not moving forward, you're moving backward.